woodpecker-ci/woodpecker/docs/docs/20-usage/50-environment.md

 ## String Substitution

 Woodpecker provides the ability to substitute environment variables at runtime.
-This gives us the ability to use dynamic pipeline or commit details in our pipeline configuration.
+This gives us the ability to use dynamic settings, commands and filters in our pipeline configuration.

 Example commit substitution: